IRS Notice CP14 (Initial Tax Assessment and Balance Due Notice)

 - Seize your retirement accounts.

 The IRS has a lot of power to collect unpaid taxes.
 You don’t want to get to this point in the IRS collection process.
-You can avoid these collection actions by contacting the IRS as soon as possible after you receive CP14.
+You can avoid these collection actions by contacting the IRS as soon as possible after you receive CP14, or reach out to a tax expert for help right away.

-What to Do If You Can’t Afford the Tax Due on CP14
+What If You Can’t Afford the Tax Due on CP14?

 If you can’t afford to pay the balance shown on Notice CP14, you have several options.
 As noted above, you can apply for an offer in compromise.
-This is when the IRS lets you settle for less than you owe, but you have to pay off the entire settlement amount in 24 months or less.
+This is when the IRS lets you settle for less than you owe.
+You have the option to pay off the entire settlement amount in five months or less or make payments on the settlement for up to 24 months.
+The IRS will agree to an offer in compromise if your offer is all the agency can expect to collect from you.

 You can also apply for currently-not-collectible status.
 If you qualify, the IRS will pause collection actions on your account.
 But if your financial situation changes in the future, you may have to pay the bill.